code-dot-org/code-dot-org/dashboard/test/ui/README.md

 2. `cd` into the unzipped folder and start the tunnel via `bin/sc --user <saucelabs-username> --api-key <saucelabs-api-key>`.
 You can find your username and key on the page linked in step 1.
 Note: the command listed there does not match the above.
    - The `bin/sc` path only works once you've navigated into the unzipped file (on a mac, the full path might look something like `sc-4.8.2-osx/bin/sc`).
    - The configuration of the `--tunnel-name` flag (formerly [`--tunnel-id`](https://docs.saucelabs.com/dev/cli/saucectl/run/#--tunnel-name)) depends on your environment:
-     - If you do *not* work on an EC2 instance, the `--tunnel-name` flag (included in the command given by Sauce Labs), can be removed.
+     - If you do _not_ work on an EC2 instance, the `--tunnel-name` flag (included in the command given by Sauce Labs), can be removed.
 If you leave it in, you'll also need to set the `tunnelIdentifier` option in the `sauce_capabilities` config.
 See [Using Sauce Connect Tunnel Identifiers](https://wiki.saucelabs.com/display/DOCS/Using+Sauce+Connect+Tunnel+Identifiers#UsingSauceConnectTunnelIdentifiers-TheBasicsofUsingTunnelIdentifiers) for more details.
-     - If you *do* work on an EC2 instance, the `--tunnel-name` flag is required to launch the tunnel.
+     - If you _do_ work on an EC2 instance, the `--tunnel-name` flag is required to launch the tunnel.
 3. (Re)start your dashboard-server `./bin/dashboard-server`.
-4. In a new terminal window, navigate back into `dashboard/test/ui` and run your ui tests `./runner.rb -d localhost-studio.code.org:3000 <whatever other arguments you want>`
+4. In a new terminal window, navigate back into `dashboard/test/ui` and run your ui tests `./runner.rb -d studio.code.org.localhost:3000 <whatever other arguments you want>`

 You can now watch your tests run at the [Sauce Labs dashboard](https://saucelabs.com/beta/dashboard/tests)